List of Dokken band members: Since 2016

 In June 2016, following months of rumours, it was announced that the "classic" Dokken lineup including guitarist George Lynch, bassist Jeff Pilson and drummer Mick Brown (still a regular member) were set to reunite for a short run of shows in Japan that October.
 Despite receiving offers to add more shows in various countries around the world, Don Dokken assured fans that a reunion would "never happen again" after the Japanese tour.
 Footage from one of the shows was later released as Return from the East Live (2016) in April 2018.

-In May 2019, Brown announced that he was "taking a break" from performing with Dokken.
+On May 7, 2019, Brown announced that he was "taking a break" from performing with Dokken.
 Within a couple of months of the announcement, Don Dokken added that Brown was permanently retiring, with his temporary replacement Bill "BJ" Zampa of House of Lords taking his place in the group.
 In 2020 the band released The Lost Songs: 1978–1981, on which Levin and Zampa performed some overdubs on old tracks.